bogzbonny/yeehaw/_TODO.md

       scrollpane if it is not over a textbox widget but routed to the textbox widget if the the event takes place over the widget AND the priority of the widget is greater than the priority of the scrollpane
-    - it would be cool to integrate in better capture event logic too, if the mouse event is NOT captured, send the event to the next priority down.
+    - integrate in better capture event logic, if the mouse event is NOT captured, send the event to the next priority down.
        - this could potentially also be applied to the accomplish the scroll situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane.
-    - Mouse clicks inside the shadow should pass through to the element under

 10. Simplify ElWidgetPane type to little more than a ParentPane
      - using the ParentPane store to hold index of the currently selected widget